RouninMedia/Embedding-ESModules-within-your-HTML-Document/README.md

 ```

-In the HTML document we can see that the `greetUser` function and the `userProfile` object are imported twice: once before `add-username.js` is imported and once after.
+In the HTML document we can see that `initialise.js` is imported and run twice: once before `add-username.js` is imported and once after.

-We can also see that the first time `initialise.js` is imported (i.e. before `add-username.js` is imported), the `greetUser` function cannot find the `userName` property in the `userProfile` object - because it does not yet exist.
+We can also see that the first time `initialise.js` is imported (i.e. before `add-username.js` is imported), the imported `greetUser` function cannot find the `userName` property in the imported `userProfile` object - because it does not yet exist.

 The second time around, _even though_ `userProfile` is never given a `userName` key in `initialise.js`, the `userName` property _does_ exist in the `userProfile`  object and the `greetUser` function works perfectly.

-The only difference between the first time the `greetUser` function is run and the second is the importing of `add-username.js`.
-This ESModule updates the `userProfile` object with changes which then persist.
+The only difference between the first time the `greetUser` function is run and the second is the importing and running of `add-username.js`, in which the `userProfile` object from `initialise.js` is imported and modified with changes which then persist.

 ______